Confederation of Indian Industry: Community development

-CII undertakes a series of focused interventions to ensure the inclusive and social development of economically and socially challenged groups through corporate engagement.
-For bettering the lives of citizens, CII's long-standing work in the social sector was formalised through the establishment of the CII Foundation in 2011.
-The Foundation provides a meaningful bridge between marginalised communities and donors, especially the corporate sector.
-The core areas of intervention include CSR and ethical conduct, education, public health, skill development, affirmative action, women empowerment, people with disabilities, climate change, and disaster relief & rehabilitation.

 In the year 2000, CII set up the Indian Business Trust for HIV/AIDS to engage the industry in meeting the challenges of the deadly virus.
 This Trust helped formulate ISO 9002 workplace policy and protocols for industry.
 More than 2000 companies in India joined this campaign to provide a safe and healthy work environment for their employees.

 During the COVID-19 pandemic, CII extended its support to a large number of affected people to mitigate the global crisis.
 Synergizing the efforts of Indian industry and engaging with the Government of India, CII reached out to various sections of the society, providing immediate relief and strategic long-term rehabilitation support.

 To tackle the unexpected and immense challenge posed by the COVID-19 pandemic, CII formed a high-level task force to find possible solutions to issues faced by Indian industry.
 CII made immediate policy interventions and representations at both the state and central government levels for macroeconomic management, monetary measures, and ease of doing business.
 It came out with an impact assessment on industry and economy with an exit strategy to sustain continuity.

+CII is working on air pollution in North India, Anganwadi development, disaster management and relief and education, among other areas.
+It has also instituted the Women Exemplar Awards to recognize women leaders making a difference at the grassroots.